 Ah nostalgia - it's a tricksy thing.
-How many times have we gone back to revisit a treasured classic only to find that modern games have spoiled us, if only a bit?
+How many times have we gone back to revisit a treasured classic only to find that modern games have spoiled it for us?
 For all the brilliant aspects of retro games, the mod cons and performance we're used to now are pretty fantastic, too, and sometimes going back can be tough.
 Was this slowdown always here?
 I don't remember it looking this fuzzy.
-You mean I have to start again at the beginning?!
+You mean I have to start again... at the beginning?!

 Of course, Switch's list of retro-inspired pixel-graphic games is as long as your arm, and there are plenty more we could mention than you'll find below, but the titles here are our absolute favourites - games which give us the feels we remember experiencing when we first played the 8- and 16-bit classics they were inspired by.